[Also check the annotated list of all posts on this blog]

 Who I am: my (professional) development path

-My interest for social learning goes back to observing how my fellow human beings communicate with one another, when I was a very quiet and not so sociable child (that time is long gone ha ha).
-That interest became a professional hobby in stages: After my master’s degree in communication, I worked for the London-based web design agency Wax New Media (now Wax Digital), working on marketing websites.
+My interest for social learning goes back to observing how my fellow human beings communicate with one another, when I was a very quiet and not so sociable child (that time is long gone ha ha ha).
+That interest became a professional hobby developing in stages: After my master’s degree in communication, I worked for the London-based web design agency Wax New Media (now defunct Wax Digital), working on web marketing.
 The online planet split wide-open in front of me.
 A good first step.

 From there I moved on to IRC the Holland-based International Water and Sanitation Centre and worked on the corporate website and the news services of IRC in French and Spanish: Sources Nouvelles and Boletin de Noticias.
 Moving from the superficial glitz of marketing to the seriousness of information management was quite interesting in some way but also rather dry.
 I realised that for someone working in a development cooperation agency, I didn’t travel and more importantly I didn’t get to work with our partners in Africa and Latin America much at all.
 How could I make sense of who they are, the conditions under which they work, their perspective on life?
 This was not enough.